canng/cann/_posts/2025-01-02-Publication_Phu_quoc_lulcc.md

 ---
 layout: post
-title: "Tourism-Induced Land Use Transformations, Urbanisation, and Habitat Degradation in the Phu Quoc Special Economic Zone"
+title: "[New paper] Tourism-Induced Land Use Transformations, Urbanisation, and Habitat Degradation in the Phu Quoc Special Economic Zone"
 date: 2025-01-02
 ---